 Services revenues are derived primarily from maintenance contracts, as well as professional and integration services and training.
-The increase in services revenues for the three months ended March 31, 2011, compared to the same period in 2010, was primarily the result of an increase in maintenance revenues.
-This increase was largely the result of an increase in new maintenance contracts and improved renewal rates for existing contracts.
+The 14.7% and 10.6% increases in services revenues for both the three- and six-month periods ended June 30, 2011, respectively, were the result of increased maintenance revenues, driven by new maintenance contracts and improved renewal rates for existing contracts, as well as increased professional services revenues.
+Services revenues increased in the Americas and Europe during both the second quarter and first six months of 2011, while Asia-Pacific revenues were relatively unchanged for both periods.